Financial Aid Resources

 The Federal Student Aid is the largest provider of student financial aid in the United States.
 The FAFSA must be completed in order to qualify for financial aid to college, which includes: state lottery funds (HOPE scholarship), the Tennessee Promise, Pell grants and other federal student aid and loans.
 The FAFSA should be completed between October through early February of the student's senior year.

-The Tennessee Promise is a last-dollar scholarship program, where the state will cover tuition and fees not covered by other state scholarships or funds.
+The Tennessee Promise is a last-dollar scholarship program, where the state will cover tuition and fees (for TN residents; must live in TN for one year prior to receiving scholarship funds) not covered by other state scholarships or funds.
 Students may choose to use the scholarship at any of the state's participating community colleges, colleges of applied technology, or eligible colleges offering associate degrees.
 Students must apply for this scholarship program before November 1 at tnpromise.gov.

 Tennessee state funds that assist students with paying for college.